-Illegal, Unreported and Unregulated (IUU) fishing is defined by the UN Food and Agriculture Organisation's International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU)15.
+Illegal, Unreported and Unregulated (IUU) fishing is defined by the UN Food and Agriculture Organisation's International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU)17.
 It was adopted in 2001 and sets a framework for states to cooperate.
 Firstly, Illegal fishing is a direct violation of state laws or their obligations to other states.
 Secondly, unreported fishing involves trade mis-invoicing or false invoicing, where the quantity of the catch is misreported or not reported at all.
 Finally, unregulated fishing takes place operating outside of the legal framework, or when legal frameworks have mismatches.

-These are all Illicit Financial Flows as defined by the UN SDG 16.4.1.16 which mainly focuses on two pillars of both corruption and illicit markets, as well as tax abuses and tax evasion by corporate actors and wealthy individuals in terms of statistical methodologies for measuring IFFs.
-Furthermore, in the African context the African Union and UN ECA High-Level Panel on Illicit Financial Flows17 discusses four types of IFFs, as seen in Figure 1.
+These are all Illicit Financial Flows as defined by the UN SDG 16.4.1.18 which mainly focuses on two pillars of both corruption and illicit markets, as well as tax abuses and tax evasion by corporate actors and wealthy individuals in terms of statistical methodologies for measuring IFFs.
+Furthermore, in the African context the African Union and UN ECA High-Level Panel on Illicit Financial Flows19 discusses four types of IFFs, as seen in Figure 1.

 The illegal fishing aspects of IUU fishing can be categorised as laundering of criminal proceeds while also evading taxes on the catch.
 Meanwhile unregulated fishing is a type of a market abuse where regulatory regimes don't adequately cover illicit activities.
 We still consider it abusive and thus the unregulated volumes count towards Illicit Financial Flows related to IUU fishing.
-Based on this comparison of frameworks, we should also highlight the high prevalence of corruption as an enabler of IUU fishing, while also considering that tax abuses by fisheries companies engaged in legal fishing also contribute towards IFFs even if not recognised in the IUU framework.18
+Based on this comparison of frameworks, we should also highlight the high prevalence of corruption as an enabler of IUU fishing, while also considering that tax abuses by fisheries companies engaged in legal fishing also contribute towards IFFs even if not recognised in the IUU framework.20

 From this angle, anti-money laundering (AML) and tax abuse related measures are key to combatting IUU fishing.
-This requires greater collaboration between authorities implementing AML and tax rules and laws to define the fishing industry as a whole a high-risk sector for these offences, and to impose transparency requirements on making beneficial owners public.
+This requires greater collaboration between authorities implementing AML and tax rules and laws to define the fishing industry as a high-risk sector for these offences, and to impose transparency requirements on making beneficial owners public.
 Also fishing should be classified as an extractive industry, and brought to similar safeguards and reporting requirements as other extractive industries to require enhanced reporting and lower thresholds for country-by-country reporting, reporting all contracts between governments, and disclosing landed catch.
-Public beneficial ownership registries should also treat fisheries as a high-risk extractive industry, with full disclosure needed for real beneficial owners of vessels and their owners.
+Public beneficial ownership registries should also treat fisheries as a high-risk extractive industry, with accurate disclosures on the beneficial owners of vessels and their owners.
+Even in countries without Beneficial Ownership Transparency (BOT), specific high-risk sectors that should include the fishing sector should have BOT.